meenakshy12/LinguaLatvia-/readme.md

 2. Start **chatting** with the chatbot.
 You can write messages in **Latvian**.
 3. Use the **Translate** button to see the response in the alternate language.
 4. The chatbot will **correct** any grammar mistakes and provide suggestions to improve your Latvian.
+5. Play games to further enhance your learning:

+-     Word Meaning Game: Match words with their meanings in both Latvian and English.
+-     Fill in the Blanks: Complete sentences by filling in missing words.
+-     Word Matching: Match Latvian words with their corresponding English phrases.

+6. Track your learning progress with the Level Tracker to see how much you have advanced in your studies.

 ---